-The tough or the challenging times comes in everyone’s life, but the trick to deal with it either healthy way or negatively.
+The tough or the challenging times come in everyone’s life, but the trick is to deal with them healthily.
 People who are involved in regular exercise know how to tackle the problem healthily.
 They usually do not get involved in resorting to alcohol, drugs, or other negative behaviors that make the situation worse, whenever they face emotional or challenges.
-Physical exercises boost brainpower and provide you the sharper thinking process and memory.
+Physical exercises boost brainpower and provide you a sharper thinking process and memory.

 Tip – If you think that you do not need to reduce weight, then get involved in physical exercise to increase brain power, which helps in concentration.